zero-degrees/Dbug/README.md

 # Usage

 To get started, include the library in your project.
-The first file that is loaded is usually a good choice.
+Putting it at the top of the first file that is loaded is usually a good choice.

 ```php
 include('Dbug.php');